openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 ## Manual Install

-If you would like to do a manual installation of the stable release of Pipelines as Code on your OpenShift cluster you can apply the template with kubectl :
+If you want to do a manual installation of the stable release of Pipelines as Code on your OpenShift cluster you can apply the template with kubectl :

 ```shell